Jonathan Kirk QCjonathan.email@example.com

 - In the matter of CBD oil, novel foods and the Commission of the European Union Represented CBD (cannabidiol) oil suppliers and manufacturers before the EU Commission (DG Sante) inquiry on the categorisation of CBD oil as a novel food for the purposes of the EU Novel Foods Regulation.

 - R (Berkeley Burke SIPP Administration Ltd) v Financial Ombudsman Service, Charlton and the Financial Conduct Authority [2019 Bus LR 437] Acted on behalf of SIPP administrator in judicial review claim against FOS decision considered to be a test case for financial services sector in relation to the Ombudsman’s right to impose duties on the basis of the FCA’s general Principles for Business (PRIN Sourcebook).
-This case is scheduled for a full Court of Appeal hearing in October 2019 for which permission has been given.

 - In Re Device Performance Litigation: [2018-9 California ND DC] Instructed to act as expert witness on UK consumer law in the US courts by US technology company in relation to a global class action concerning the performance of older models of mobile telephones.